Physical-Layer Machine Learning with Multimode Interferometric Photon Counting: Protocols and Training Methods

 We implement this task at the physical layer by embedding both $\vec{w}$ and $\vec{u}$ into the variational linear optical transformation $\bm{B}$, such that $\vec{w}_i = \bm{B}_{1i}$ and $\vec{u}_i = \bm{B}_{2i}$.
 We then focus on the first two output modes of the variational circuit [see Fig.~\ref{fig:main}(c)], which thus experience random displacements $\lambda_w$ and $\lambda_u$ respectively.
 The relevant output data is encoded in the covariance matrix of the modes $\vec{u}$ and $\vec{w}$, which has elements $\mathbb{E}[\lambda_w^2]$, $\mathbb{E}[\lambda_u^2]$, and $\mathbb{E}[\lambda_w \lambda_u]$.
 We recast this task as a variational two-mode parameter estimation problem.

 The signal of interest is the cross-correlation between the two projected modes $\vartheta_{\rm CCA}(\vec{w}) = \mathbb{E}[\lambda_w \lambda_u] = \vec{w}^T \bm{V} \vec{u}$.
 To estimate this quantity at the measurement stage, we adopt an interferometric readout strategy: the two output modes $\lambda_w$ and $\lambda_u$ are interfered on a balanced (50:50) beamsplitter, followed by photon counting at both output ports.
-The post-processed difference in photon counts yields access to the cross-correlation --- a technique we refer to as \textit{interferometric photon counting}.\footnote{A similar strategy applies to homodyne detection, though in that case, ``interference" can be implemented in classical post-processing.}
+The post-processed difference in photon counts yields access to the cross-correlation.\footnote{A similar strategy applies to homodyne detection, though in that case, ``interference" can be implemented in classical post-processing.}

 As in the PCA case, we define an appropriate loss function observable $\hat{L}$ based on the chosen detection scheme, such that $\expval*{\hat{L}}=\vartheta_{\rm CCA}(\vec{w})$.
 We then iteratively train the variational circuit to update $\vec{w}$ and minimize our estimate $\expval*{\hat{L}}$, thereby converging toward the optimal direction $\vec{w}^\star$ that maximizes the estimated correlation.